Framingham, Marlborough Pinot Gris

 Vinification

 Fruit was harvested by hand.
-90% was whole bunch pressed while the remainder was destemmed and kept on skins for 12 hours before pressing.
-Juices were treated oxidatively and underwent fermentation spontaneously in old oak barriques (80%) and stainless steel (20%).
-Components were aged on full ferment lees for nine months prior to blending and bottling.
+50% was whole bunch pressed while the remainder was destemmed and kept on skins for 12 hours before pressing.
+Juices were treated oxidatively and underwent fermentation spontaneously in old oak barriques (50%) and stainless steel (50%).
+Components were aged on full ferment lees for five months prior to blending and bottling.

 Tasting Notes & Technical Details

-This wine has mellow aromatics of pear, red apple, dried apricot, and nougat, with a touch of wood smoke.
-On the palate, it has generous flavours of stone fruit and custard with a great line of acidity.
+This wine has mellow aromatics of red apple and nectarine, with a touch of flinty savoury notes.
+On the palate, it is richly textured and has generous flavours of stone fruit and ginger with a persistent mineral finish.

 Alcohol (ABV)